 The Crafts Market is located downtown, and it has more than 170 shops, occupying a whole city block.

-The owners of the shops are ready to serve you and answer any question.
-It is a must see place for its variety and uniqueness of product.
+The owners of the shops are ready to serve you and answer any questions.
+It is a must-see place for the variety and uniqueness of the product.

 Address: Loja and Juan Montalvo

 Opens: Monday to Saturday from 09h00 to 19h00 and Sundays from 10h00 to 17h00